t-0-m-1-3/netcom_splunk_course/7-creating-reports-and-dashboards.md

 **Steps**
 1. Navigate to the Splunk Search page.
-2. In the Search bar, type the default report Errors in the last 24 hours.
+2. In the Search bar, type the default report`Errors in the last 24 hours`
 3. Open search expansion by using the keyboard shortcut `Command-Shift-E` (Mac OSX) or `Control-Shift-E` (Linux or Windows).
 4. The search expansion preview shows syntax highlighting and line numbers, if those features are turned on.

 ### Running Reports
 * Click the `Reports` tab and the name of the report you would like to run.
 * Use the time range picker to change the time of the report to run it.